Skip navigation

 Multiple endocrine neoplasia

-More than 1,300 mutations in the MEN1 gene have been found to cause multiple endocrine neoplasia type 1.
+Over a thousand variants in the MEN1 gene have been found to cause multiple endocrine neoplasia.
 Multiple endocrine neoplasia typically involves the development of tumors in two or more of the body's hormone-producing glands, called endocrine glands.
-These tumors can be noncancerous or cancerous.
-The most common endocrine glands affected in multiple endocrine neoplasia type 1 are the parathyroid glands, the pituitary gland, and the pancreas, although additional endocrine glands and other organs can also be involved.
+These tumors can be benign or cancerous.
+The endocrine glands that are most commonly affected in people with multiple endocrine neoplasia type 1 are the parathyroid glands, the pituitary gland, and the pancreas, although additional endocrine glands and other organs can also be involved.
+When the condition is caused by MEN1 gene variants, it is known as multiple endocrine neoplasia type 1.

 More About This Health Condition